jocialmedia/how-to-validate-names/README.md

 | **Middle name** | . |
 | **Surname** <br> aka Last name <br> aka Family name <br><br> also <br> Maiden name <br> Birth name| . |
 | **Pseudonym** <br> Nick name <br> Stage name | . |

+**Suggested solution:** No matter if your form has fields for first, middle and last name or like some experts suggest just one field for full name: The best is that you do not validate or filter the number of elements.
+Als long as the whole name fits into the length limits described later.
+Also be prepared to allow either the first or last name to be empty.

 ### 2.3.
 Order of elements